For Immediate ReleasePrint | PDF

 Julie Mueller, associate professor and associate dean in the Faculty of Education, is available to speak about the importance of keeping children active while at home; the many sites and apps available to broaden their learning online (e.g., virtual field trips to museums, zoos and historical sites); the need for critical evaluation of information children hear and see; and the social connections they are able to make through digital platforms and social media.
 An expert on digital technology and learning, as well as physical activity and learning, Mueller is also a former elementary school teacher.
 Contact: firstname.lastname@example.org

 Carolyn FitzGerald, assistant professor in Laurier’s Faculty of Education, is an expert in mental health in education.
 She is available to speak about how the COVID-19 outbreak may impact the mental well-being of children and youth and what parents can do to help their children during these uncertain times.
 FitzGerald’s research focuses on the mental health of pre-service teachers, teachers and school administrators, as well as ways in which educators can offer effective programs to respond to the mental health needs of Ontario’s children and youth.
+Read FitzGerald's suggestions for how to build resiliency in children during the pandemic.
 Contact: email@example.com

 Tammy Schirle is a professor in the Lazaridis School of Business and Economics and a research fellow with the C.D.
 Howe Institute.
 She is available to comment on income support programs announced by the federal government in response to the COVID-19 outbreak.
 Schirle is an expert on labour economics, public policy and the economics of gender and aging.
 Contact: firstname.lastname@example.org